vvvar/lib-thread-messenger/README.md

 ```
 This will build instance of `Messenger` class wrapped in shared pointer.

-In order to not notify each thread after every data transfer, we can use channels.
-Basic idea is to use one channel per thread, but you're free to use any amount of channels in any thread.
+To not notify each thread after every data transfer, we can use channels.
+The idea is to use one channel per thread, but you're free to use any amount of channels in any thread.
 To register channel, use `registerChannel(ChannelName)` method:
 ```CPP
 messenger_ptr->registerChannel("worker");
 ```

-Then, let's create two threads, first is Worker Thread that will be responsible for processing(simple print in our case) of data and UI Thread that will prompt data in console and will send it to the Worker Thread.
+Then, let's create two threads, first is Worker Thread that will be responsible for processing(simple print in our case) of data and UI Thread that will prompt data in the console and will send it to the Worker Thread.
 ```CPP
 void Worker_Thread(std::shared_ptr<Messenger> messenger_ptr)
 {